tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/framework.md

       # ...
 ```

-It must return an `Output` with the given `dtype` if specified.
+It must return a `Tensor` with the given `dtype` if specified.
 If the
-conversion function creates a new `Output`, it should use the given
+conversion function creates a new `Tensor`, it should use the given
 `name` if specified.
 All exceptions will be propagated to the caller.

 The conversion function may return `NotImplemented` for some
 inputs.
 In this case, the conversion process will continue to try
 subsequent conversion functions.

-If `as_ref` is true, the function must return an `Output` reference,
+If `as_ref` is true, the function must return a `Tensor` reference,
 such as a `Variable`.

 NOTE: The conversion functions will execute in order of priority,